tamaroning/gccrs-unicode/README.md

 ```

 # Details
-Identifiers are compatible with identifiers defined in Rust Reference.
+Identifiers defined in the lexer in this repo are 100% compatible with identifiers defined in Rust Reference.

 # TODO
 - [ ] normalization of identifiers